chrisgrieser/shimmering-obsidian/documentation/Breaking Changes.md

 	- [Other breaking Changes when updating from v.
 1.x to 2.x](#other-breaking-changes-when-updating-from-v-1x-to-2x)

 <!-- /MarkdownTOC -->
+## Version 2.13
+- `odual` removed since it's implemented via plugins and Live Preview.
+- Paste into Selection removed, since there is [a plugin that does it better](https://github.com/chrisgrieser/obsidian-smarter-md-hotkeys).

 ## Version 2.12.1
 The recently introduced `ogit` command has been removed since the same functionality is now available [via a plugin](https://github.com/kometenstaub/copy-publish-url) in a more efficient manner.